 The induction of labor, or to start labor artificially, is fairly common.
 The rates of induction have been steadily climbing as more and more social inductions, inductions for labor for non-medical reasons, are done.
-These reasons can be for the convenience of the doctor, midwife or family.
+These reasons can be for the convenience of the doctor, midwife or family, changing due dates, and others.
 The truth is that induction of labor increases the complication rates, including the use of cesarean section, which nearly doubles when induction is used, on other interventions in labor.

 The American Congress of Obstetricians and Gynecologists (ACOG) talks about major reasons to induce labor: